launchdarkly/api-client-ruby/docs/EnvironmentsApi.md

 api_instance = LaunchDarklyApi::EnvironmentsApi.new

-project_key = "project_key_example" # String | The project key, used to tie the flags together under one project so they can be managed together.
+project_key = 'project_key_example' # String | The project key, used to tie the flags together under one project so they can be managed together.

-environment_key = "environment_key_example" # String | The environment key, used to tie together flag configuration and users under one environment so they can be managed together.
+environment_key = 'environment_key_example' # String | The environment key, used to tie together flag configuration and users under one environment so they can be managed together.

 begin